rsvim/rfc/6-ColoringAndSyntaxParser.md

 1. How to avoid the slow parsing speed on super big source files on first opening.
 2. How to make the syntaxes pluggable.
 As we want to allow user install/upgrade/remove a language parser independently, we may not want to directly embed tree-sitter grammars into the editor, but distribute them as a independent plugin.
 3. How to automatically download pre-built C parser dynamic libraries, to avoid local compiling parsers for users.

-### Architecture

-> This covers the 1st question above.

-Coloring system can be split into 2 phase:

-1. Create tree-sitter parser and tree for each Rsvim buffer, and maintain/update it along with user editing or other text content changes.
-2. Execute the highlight query for each window on a specific viewport, and render the colors (specified by theme/colorscheme configurations) to the canvas.